jafudi/flexpair-website/index.md

 With more and more companies transitioning into a hybrid work model, we asked ourselves the question: How can we make those frequent handovers more consistent and a truly hands-on experience?

-# Mission Statement

-To enable effective and inclusive remote work that contributes to a fair distribution of intellectual property.

 # Value Proposition

 Flexpair is a cloud environment for shoulder-to-shoulder-like remote collaboration of data-driven high potentials.
 And it has all the features that this target group values most, like